 Since the mounting of the ten original casts, some updates have taken place:

-The London cast, having been initially mounted in the Reptile Gallery (now the Human Biology Gallery), was moved to the Fossil Reptile Gallery (now the Waterhouse Gallery) in 1931, stored in the basement for safety between in April 1940 (four months before the beginning of the Blitz), returned to the Fossil Reptile Gallery after WWII and moved to the museum’s main hall (now the Hintze Hall) in 1979 (Hendry 2018), before finally being taken down in January 2017 to make more space for corporate events (Steerpike 2015; Nieuwland 2019:260).
+The London cast, having been initially mounted in the Reptile Gallery (now the Human Biology Gallery), was moved to the Fossil Reptile Gallery (now the Waterhouse Gallery) in 1931, stored in the basement for safety in April 1940 (four months before the beginning of the Blitz), returned to the Fossil Reptile Gallery after WWII and moved to the museum’s main hall (now the Hintze Hall) in 1979 (Hendry 2018), before finally being taken down in January 2017 to make more space for corporate events (Steerpike 2015; Nieuwland 2019:260).
 Changes to the mount have been minimal during this time.
 Small caudal vertebrae have often been stolen, and the museum kept a box of spares to replace them (Hendry 2018).
-Two significant changes have made in this time.
+Two significant changes were made in this time.
 First, the neck was supposedly raised in the 1960s (Barrett et al. 2010:40), although the then-current posture depicted by Barrett et al. (2010:4–5) does not appear more elevated than in the original pose of 1905 (Barrett et al. 2010:27).
 Second, the tail was replaced and elevated in 1993 (Lindsay et al. 1996:269; Barrett et al. 2010:43), the dragging paster casts of the original being replaced by lightweight casts in a more dynamic pose that better reflects current understanding of sauropod behaviour.
 At some point, the London cast was assigned its own specimen number, NHMUK PV R8642 (Natural History Museum 2022).
-As of the 2022 “Dippy Returns” exhibition, the London mount still has the old three-clawed camarasaurid forefeet in their original splayed posture.
+In the 2022 “Dippy Returns” exhibition, the London mount still has the old three-clawed camarasaurid forefeet in their original splayed posture.

 Some time before 2005, the excess phalanges and unguals were discarded from the forefeet of the Berlin mount, though the plantigrade pose of the forefeet was unchanged (pers. obs., Taylor).
 The cast was completely remounted in 2006 by Research Casting International, under the supervision of a team led by Kristian Remes, as part of a renovation of the Museum für Naturkunde’s central hall.
 Among other postural changes, the tail was raised and the forefeet were reconfigured in a digitigrade pose (Figure 14B).
 Remes no longer remembers whether new and more appropriate forefoot material was used in the remounting (Remes, pers. comm., 2022), but it is most likely that the original casts were used and merely reposed (Wolf-Dieter Heinrich and MfN preparators via Daniela Schwarz, pers. comms., 2022).
 Peter May of Research Casting International (pers. comm.
 2022) also believes, but does not recall with certainty, that the old manus material was reused.
 However, no left-over casts of manual material can be found in collections (Daniela Schwarz, pers. comm., 2022).